ayriainen/noteapp/README.md

 # Note App

 This app is a project for the University of Helsinki course TKT20019 Databases and Web Programming.
-It closely follows the guidelines set in the course.
-It's a web app for creating notes and sharing them with others.
+It closely follows the guidelines set in the course and mimicks the structure and style of the course's example app.
+It's a simple Python, Flask and SQLite web app for creating notes and sharing them with others.

 ## Functions